hbk91/2021StudyNotes/SIE_Prep.md

 #### **529 College Savings Plan:**
    - Established and maintained by the states.
 Therefore, are technically -> munis (municipal fund securities), and subject to MSRB
    - **Must provide Program Disclosure Document**
-   - Operates similar to Roth IRA vis-a-vis tax.
+   - Operates similar to Roth IRA vis-a-vis tax, but no tax on distribution.
 Although, states may take their own taxes on distribution if they wish
    - However, no requirement to contribute earned income, unlike IRAs
    - Distribution only for qualified education expenses
    - Can be opened for anyone - minors/adults/self/kids